Hamas confirms top commander killed in Israeli air strike - MyJoyOnline

 The US announced the start of the second phase of the plan in January, with governance of Gaza assumed by a transitional, technocratic administration alongside the demilitarisation and reconstruction of the territory.

-However, disarmament talks remain deadlocked, while Hamas has since reactivated its police force and appears to be reasserting its authority.
+However, talks on disarmament remain deadlocked, while Hamas has since reactivated its police force and appears to be reasserting its authority.

 Netanyahu and Katz said Haddad had "refused to implement the agreement led by US President Trump to disarm Hamas and demilitarise the Gaza Strip".